 XYZ Bank extended a Housing Loan to Allen for $100000 @ LIBOR +2% for 20 years.
 After 2 years, the rates have fallen, resulting in the same loan available to Allen from ABC Bank @LIBOR +1%.
 To save the Interest payment due to the reduction in Interest rate, Allen closes his Loan account by making a prepayment to XYZ Bank, which has crystallized into a Prepayment Risk for XYZ Bank.

 Prepayment Risk is largely impacted by the changes in Interest Rate and can be classified majorly into two components:

 - The decrease in Interest rates resulting in Contraction Risk where Mortgage-backed Securities will have shorter maturity than original maturity due to early closure of my borrowers resulting in the account of decline in Interest Rates.

 Prepayment Risk Practical Example

 Let’s take a practical example and understand the concept to gain more clarity.

 Avendus has created a pool of Mortgage comprising of AAA-rated Housing Loans worth 1 million dollars.
-The average return from this pool of assets is 12% per annum and it comprises of 100 mortgages.
-The average maturity of Mortgage Pool is 10 years and investors are expected to receive back their principal at the end of the maturity period of 10 years.
+The average return from this pool of assets is 12% per annum, and it comprises of 100 mortgages.
+The average maturity of the Mortgage Pool is 10 years, and investors are expected to receive back their principal at the end of the maturity period of 10 years.

 Thus due to the Prepayment of Proceeds during the mortgage pool cycle, the return from Avendus Mortgage Pool reduced from 2.20 million dollars to 2.09 million dollars.